martavp/pypsa-in-prime/README.md

 #### Terminal multiplexer (optional, but useful)

 If you get disconnected or close your terminal your execution ends.
-If you want to simulate over an extended period of time this needs to be obmitted.
+If you want to simulate over an extended period of time this needs to be omitted.
 What you need to use is a terminal multiplexer.
-In the following there are listed two alternatives.
+In the following, there are listed two alternatives.

 ##### a.
 GNU Screen